 You probably remember some giant corporations that were forced to declare bankruptcy, including United Airlines, the Texas Rangers, Marvel, Trump Entertainment Resorts and the Chicago Cubs.
-And each year, nearly 25,000 American companies declare bankruptcy— and about one in four file for Chapter 11.
+And each year, more than 22,000 American companies declare bankruptcy— and about one in four file for Chapter 11.

 "Many small business owners can't afford to stay open, and it's very hard," says Cathy Moran, a bankruptcy attorney in Mountain View, Calif.
 But with a solid reorganization plan approved by your creditors, Chapter 11 may be the light at the end of the tunnel.
 Moran says fear, stubbornness and pride are the three emotions that most commonly interfere with a decision to file for bankruptcy.
 "Staying in debt means living with stress or dying of stress," she says.
 "Bankruptcy is not a moral failing; it's a legal solution to an economic problem."